The Ultimate 3D Printing Terminology Glossary

 Blasted: A finishing option to create a uniform surface by blasting abrasive materials.

 Brim: A thin layer printed around the base of an object to help with adhesion to the build plate.
+The build surface is crucial in 3D printing as it facilitates adhesion and reduces issues such as warping during the printing process.

 Build Plate: The surface on which a 3D printer creates a print.